DAAK543/azure-database-migration571/README.md

-To verify adventure-database has been restored to a correct point in time before data loss or compromise, run a new query in Azure Data Studio for Select entries in the PersonCreditCard table and execute it.
+To verify adventure-database had been restored to a correct point in time before data loss or compromise, run a new query in Azure Data Studio for Selected entries in the PersonCreditCard table and was executed.